Green Party of Canada candidates in the 2004 Canadian federal election: Scarborough Centre: Greg Bonser

-Bonser was active in the Green Party of Ontario from 1996 to 2003, serving on the provincial council for two terms, as the operations coordinator for one term.
-During that time, he was the creator of what was later called the Bonser Method, a meeting operations and voting protocol developed to develop policy at face to face meetings.
+Greg Bonser was active in the Green Party of Ontario from 1996 to 2003.
+He served on the provincial council for two terms, and as the operations coordinator for one term.
+During that time, Bonser was the creator of what was later called the Bonser Method, a meeting operations and voting protocol developed to develop policy at face to face meetings.
 This system is still in use today by the Green Party of Ontario as well as the national party and other provincial Green parties.

-Bonser has run in numerous elections, most notably, for Toronto City Council in 2003 in Ward 30, for the seat vacated by Jack Layton.
+Bonser has run in numerous elections, most notably for the Toronto City Council in 2003 in Ward 30, for the seat vacated by Jack Layton.
 Bonser ran against John Cannis in the 2004 Federal election.
 He placed 4th, receiving 1,045 votes.

 Scarborough Southwest: Peter Van Dalen

-Van Dalen was 36 years of age at the time of the election, and had been running a concierge service in Toronto for five years.
+Peter Van Dalen was 36 years of age at the time of the election, and had been running a concierge service in Toronto for five years.
 He joined the Green Party in 2001, having previously been a member of the Progressive Conservative Party in St. Paul's.
-He has promoted solar and wind energy.
+Van Dalen has promoted solar and wind energy.

-He received 1,520 votes (4.00%) in the 2004 election, finishing fourth against Liberal incumbent Tom Wappel.
+Van Dalen received 1,520 votes (4.00%) in the 2004 election, finishing fourth against Liberal incumbent Tom Wappel.
 He has been nominated again as the Green Party candidate for Scarborough Southwest in the 39th Canadian federal election.

 St. Catharines: Jim Fannon

-Fannon received 1,927 votes (3.66%), finishing fourth against Liberal incumbent Walt Lastewka.
+Jim Fannon received 1,927 votes (3.66%), finishing fourth against Liberal incumbent Walt Lastewka.

 Sudbury: Luke Norton

 Luke Norton was born and raised in Falconbridge, near Sudbury.
 He first ran for public office as a candidate of the Green Party of Ontario in the 2003 provincial election, at age 24.
-He had previously attended Cambrian College's Computer Systems Technology program, and was studying history at Laurentian University.
+Norton had previously attended Cambrian College's Computer Systems Technology program, and was studying history at Laurentian University.
 During this campaign, he called for Sudbury to pursue cleaner mining technology, and market its research around the world.

 Norton ran for the federal Green Party in 2004.
 He broke with his party's official party by indicating that he did not support the legalization of cannabis, citing his own bad experiences with the drug.
 Norton later became president of the Laurentian University Students' General Association.
 He helped to organize a mock funeral marking the "death of affordable education" in January 2007, after the provincial government of Dalton McGuinty lifted a freeze on tuition rates.